Ana Paula Saenz Looks Smoking Hot In Deep Purple Bikini

 Ana Paula Saenz has a smoking hot body, and she does not seem to mind showing it off on social media.
 The brunette model heated up her Instagram page with a sexy post that featured her wearing a skimpy bikini on Wednesday.

 The geotag for the update indicated that Ana was in Dubai for the photo.
 That being said, not much other than Ana’s body could be seen in the snap.
 The background was blurry, but she appeared to be standing in front of a body of water.
-The image captured her body from the top of her thighs up, giving her fans a nice look at her fabulous physique.
-She did not indicate when the picture was taken.
+The image captured her figure from the top of her thighs up, giving her fans a nice look at her fabulous physique.

-Ana looked rocked the bikini, which was made from a deep purple fabric with a print pattern on it.
-The halter-style top featured triangle-shaped cups that gave her the chance to show off her ample chest.
-A gold ring in the middle of the cups also drew the eye to her cleavage.
-The bottoms were skimpy with sides pulled high on her hips.
-They also had gold ring details on each side, calling attention to her feminine curves.
+Ana rocked the bikini, which was made from a deep purple fabric with a print pattern on it.
+The halter-style top featured triangle-shaped cups that gave her the chance to show off her ample chest, while a gold ring in the middle of the cups also drew the eye to her cleavage.
+The bottoms were skimpy, with the sides pulled high on her hips.
+They also had gold ring details on each side, calling attention to Ana’s feminine curves.

 The model stood with her arms on top of her head and one hip to the side.
 The pose showed off her hourglass shape, flat abs and toned thighs.
 She gazed at the camera with her dark piercing eyes while she wore a serious expression on her face.

-Ana styled her hair straight, allowing it fall loosely down her back.
+Ana styled her hair straight, allowing it to fall loosely down her back.
 She appeared to go with a light makeup application that included blush on her cheeks and a rose lipstick on her full lips.
 She accessorized with a pendant necklace and bangle bracelets.

 Ana encouraged her fans to follow her subscription website in the caption.

-Many of her fans could not help but comment on how gorgeous she looked in the picture.
+Many of her followers could not help but comment on how gorgeous she looked in the picture.
 Some of the comments were in other languages, but a few of her English-speaking followers weighed in with what they thought about the post.

 “What a beautiful body you have,” wrote one admirer.